tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ##### Download and install OpenCL drivers

 The exact steps required for a functional OpenCL installation will depend on your environment.
-For Unbuntu 14.04, the following steps are known to work:
+For Ubuntu 14.04, the following steps are known to work:

 ```bash
 sudo apt-get install ocl-icd-opencl-dev opencl-headers